JemHadar/Python-Bytecode-Extraction-and-Analysis-Container/README.md

  unpy2exe
  https://github.com/matiasb/unpy2exe

- hexviewer

  Mandiat Floss
  https://github.com/mandiant/flare-floss

  Mandiant capa
  https://github.com/mandiant/capa
  https://www.mandiant.com/resources/blog/capa-automatically-identify-malware-capabilities
  capa detects capabilities in executable files.
 You run it against a PE, ELF, .NET module, or shellcode file and it tells you    what it thinks the program can do.
 For example, it might suggest that the file is a backdoor, is capable of installing services,  or relies on HTTP to communicate.

  DIE
  https://github.com/horsicq/Detect-It-Easy